malcomwu/yamvc/README.md

 # YaMVC 0.1.0
 This is yet another model view controller (YaMVC).

-It is a *draft* of the design blueprint of YaMVC, which is not implemented yet.
+It is a *draft* of the design blueprint of YaMVC, in which the features are not implemented yet.

 ## Usage
 **Install**<br>